WebAssembly/spec/document/execution/conventions.rst

 There is no separate representation of the :ref:`stack <stack>`.
 Instead, it is conveniently represented as part of the configuration's instruction sequence.
-In particular, :ref:`values <syntax-val>` are defined to coincide with |CONST| instructions, and a sequence of |CONST| instructions can be interpreted as an operand "stack".
+In particular, :ref:`values <syntax-val>` are defined to coincide with |CONST| instructions, and a sequence of |CONST| instructions can be interpreted as an operand "stack" that grows to the right.

 .. note::
    For example, the :ref:`reduction rule <exec-binop>` for the :math:`\I32.\ADD` instruction could be given as follows: